Common Ethical Issues

 Issues of privacy, informed consent, access to hospitalized or residential care patients, access to medical records or inclusion in conferences with healthcare staff, competency and decision making about care, especially end-of-life care may lead to complex, ethical conflicts or concerns when treating family caregivers.
 This section offers information about legal and ethical issues and some approaches to supporting the caregiver dealing with such issues.

-- The Health Information Portability Authorization Act (HIPAA) defines the standards for protecting personal health information (PHI).
+- The Health Information Portability Authorization Act (HIPAA) defines the standards for protecting personal health information (PHI) when it is transmitted.

-- In their efforts to protect privacy, healthcare providers are careful about how family members can access information.
-They may consequently be cautious or even close-mouthed if family members ask about a loved one’s health conditions.
+- Although HIPAA rules govern only a very limited set of situations related to sharing health information, confidentiality of clients' and patients' information is of utmost importance.
+Thus, in their efforts to protect privacy, healthcare providers are careful about how family members can access information.
+They may consequently be cautious or even close-mouthed if family members ask about a loved one's health conditions.

 Lesbian, gay, bisexual or transgendered (LGBT) individuals often face barriers to participating fully when their partner or spouse is hospitalized or in residential care.
 Problems may arise in: